 So we have in philosophy this simple question: To what degree should the philosopher feel badly over the fact that peace did not come, and that war instead is claiming a large part of the world?
 First, he is not very much surprised; he does not expect more of mankind than mankind has proven it possessed.
 There is no virtue in suspecting humanity of being all virtue.
-That is not philosophy: that is merely wishful thinking.
-Those who believe in that type of thinking, notably those in New Thought, feel that we should presume mankind possesses virtue in an abundant amount, all humans ever being inspired with Divine Love, thus terming it very negative and detrimental to suspect human beings of being human.
+That is not philosophy; that is merely wishful thinking.
+Those who believe in that type of thinking, notably those in New Thought, feel that we should presume mankind possesses humans ever being inspired with Divine Love, thus terming it very negative and detrimental to suspect human beings of being human.
 Suspect them or not, it makes little difference, reasons the philosopher; they convict themselves.
 A better affirmative is to believe that to be so which is obviously so; namely that man is imperfect.
 Then it is desirable to affirm that some day he will be perfect.
 But, he is not, and there is no use overlooking that little detail.

 A religious leader, if he is philosophic, will know that if he has anything worth bringing to mankind he will be misunderstood; and he will recognize that a great length of time must elapse before an idealism which is beyond its time can be accepted.
 As great a religious teacher as Confucius overlooked in his optimism and in his hopefulness certain facts of human life.
 Confucius believed something with tremendous intensity, he believed that humanity wanted to improve-but what he didn't realize and apparently never discovered, was that while he was essentially right, in that within himself each man does want to improve, the average human being is unconscious of this as his own desire.
 And that is because beneath our surfaces is such a conflict of impulses and emotions that we do not even know what we really want to do ourselves.
 Confucius believed that China would just love his great social message.
 Now, that was just sheer optimism, as he discovered.
 On his death bed Confucius said he was a failure, his entire life work had been lost; he had striven and struggled to bring men knowledge, and they had all refused it.
 It was not until one hundred years after his death that the teachings of Confucius dominated China.
 During his earth lifetime he discovered the Chinese people wanted philosophy, but no particular philosophy.
 They wanted abstractly to be better, but not any of them wanted to be better if it interfered with any of their present plans.
 They wanted to be happier, but they did not want to be honest.
-They wanted to be wiser, but they did not deities have been struggling since the dawn of history.
-With the concept of Deity impersonal, universal, we never for a moment could consider wars as a byproduct of divine attitudes.
+They wanted to be wiser, but they did not want to study.
+They wanted to be composed a couple of pieces of music richer, but they did not want to work.
+They wanted to be more beautiful, but they did not want to be any better as human beings.
+They all of them abstractedly desired culture, but none wanted to pay anything in personal effort for improvement.